garrandall/popular-music-data/tracks/d-w-washburn-the-monkees.md

 Up, up, come on get up off your street
 If you can only make it from your hands to your knees I know you can make it to your feet.
-Wooah!
+Woah!
 D.W.
 Washburn, I said to myself
 D.W.
 Washburn, why don't you go save sombody else?